 Today, we’ll describe the basics of music mixing.
 Each step explained here could have its own article, so treat this article as a quick start guide to outline how to start mixing songs.

-Once you’ve figured out the basics, you can move on to our guide on mixing vocals and mixing guitars to learn how to tackle specific mix elements.
+Once you’ve figured out the basics, you can move on to our tutorials about mixing vocals and mixing guitars to learn how to tackle specific mix elements.
 If you’re looking for some quick, actionable advice to improve your mixing skills, check out our mixing tips and get the perfect tonal balance in a mix.

 What is mixing?